← All help articles

 The events list

-The events list is your home base.
-It shows every event in your account, with upcoming events first.
+The events list is where the day-to-day work starts.
+Open Events from the sidebar and it shows every event in your account, with upcoming events first.
 Clicking any event opens the planner, which is where you actually build the run of show.

 What's on the page: